 Not every dog is treat-motivated and even those that are will benefit from some play and mental stimulation at Easter.
 These Easter dog toys and puzzle feeders are the perfect companion to a carob egg, or a brilliant standalone gift for dogs who go mad for toys.
 If you are looking for general toy recommendations you can find our recommendations in our best dog toys for staffies article

-Easter Toys & Puzzles for Dogs — At a Glance
+Easter toys, gifts & puzzles for Dogs — At a Glance

 | Product | Price | Material | Suitable For | Best For |